learn-co-curriculum/ios-environment-setup/README.md

 Cocoapods is a library management system.
 If you are on Mavericks you should be able to install by just doing:

 ```
-sudo gem install cocoapod
+gem install cocoapod
 ```

 # SublimeText3

 We spend most of our time in a text editor.
 Make sure you have a good one.
 We use [SublimeText3](http://www.sublimetext.com/3).
-Once you have that installed, go to the `sublime.md` file in this repository and follow the instructions to get sublime setup properly.
+Once you have that installed, go to the (sublime.md)[sublime.md] file in this repository and follow the instructions to get sublime setup properly.

 # Check Up

-## terminal
+## Terminal

 Make sure when you open a new terminal your output looks something like: